tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Intro
 This addon will let you query the database directly from Episerver user interface.
 The result Innnset can be exported to Excel, CSV or PDF.

+Enter your query, execute it with the execute-button - or hit F5 like in Microsoft SQL Management Sudio.

 ![Addon gui](img/gui.jpg)

 ## Warning